-- 5.21 The disposal and the recovery of mixed municipal waste in particular is also subject to the proximity principle.
-This seeks to ensure that mixed municipal waste collected from private households be disposed of, or recovered, in one of the nearest appropriate installations.
+- 5.21 The management of any waste by disposal, or the recovery of mixed municipal waste is also subject to the proximity principle which seeks to ensure that mixed municipal waste collected from private households be disposed of, or recovered, in one of the nearest appropriate installations.
 This is to be by means of the most appropriate methods and technologies, in order to ensure a high level of protection for the environment and public health. - 5.22 This is intended to result in the establishment of an integrated and adequate network of installations for the disposal and recovery of mixed municipal waste collected from private households across the country.
-The requirement also extends to where the collection includes similar types of waste collected from non-household sources (e.g. waste from offices and retail premises).
+The requirement also extends to where the collection includes similar types of waste collected from non-household sources (e.g. waste from offices and retail premises). - 5.23 This principle is to be applied when decisions are taken on the location of facilities for the management of mixed municipal waste collected from private households and similar waste (see above) for disposal or recovery.
+This is reflected in NPPW that expects waste planning authorities to: - "...plan for the disposal of waste and the recovery of mixed municipal waste in line with the proximity principle, recognising that new facilities will need to serve catchment areas large enough to secure the economic viability of the plant;".